 We all need to make sure that any assistance we give to others is based on the best possible information and research findings.
-Here is a guide to some of the different types of information available.
+Here's a guide to some of the different types of information available.

 Factual information is available on many government, national and special interest sites, such as Department for Children Schools and Families and National Society for the Prevention of Cruelty to Children.

 Databases are lists of published material, such as books, articles and research, on particular topics.
 Some charge but there are also free databases.
-You may need to buy the articles you require but databases are useful for specialist questions and finding out the most recent information that has been published on a topic.
+You may need to buy the articles you require, but databases are useful for specialist questions and finding out the most recent information that's been published on a topic.

-E-bulletins can be subscribed to and give you regular headlines on topics of interest in your chosen field, for example NCB and Every Child Matters.
+E-bulletins can be subscribed to and give you regular headlines on topics of interest in your chosen field (eg NCB and Every Child Matters).
 Many of the sites on this page enable you to register for e-bulletins and updates.

 Social Care Online

 Social Care Online is a new resource from the Social Care Institute for Excellence (SCIE).
 It offers the UK's most complete range of information and research on social care.
 As well as a database, it provides a single point of access to an extensive range of material including online guides and an online tutorial on how to find information on the web.